 Full details on all these features are coming soon!
-In the meantime, you can watch a presentation Andy gave about them at a recent OpenStreetMap conference.
+In the meantime, you can watch a presentation Andy gave about them at an OpenStreetMap conference.

 Yes!
 Lightning vector tiles are great format for onboard rendering, and there are already libraries out there which support them.
 One example is Maply/Whirlyglobe - read what Steve Gifford has to say about using the first release of these tiles for onboard rendering.